Internal error with Applet or Proxy RDP connection in PAM

 Resolution

-The solution consists in enabling in the final Windows endpoint, any or all three of the following algorithms
+The solution consists in enabling in the final Windows endpoint any or all of the cipher suites supported by the PAM RDP client.

 This can be done manually by accessing